-23.3 Authorised share capital as at reporting dates represents 20,000,000,000 units of ordinary shares of ₹0.5 each.
-Out of the total units of issued and fully paid share capital, 288,352,867 (2022:166,948,153) units are held by the Company.
+23.3 Authorised share capital as at reporting dates represents 20,000,000,000 units of ordinary shares of No0.5 each.

 Fully paid ordinary shares carry one vote per fully paid up share and a right to dividends when declared and approved.